Overview

 goldskyto get started:

-Goldsky provides real time (<5 seconds) streaming of Stellar datasets, including all historical data, for both mainnet and testnet.
+Goldsky provides real time (under 5 seconds) streaming of Stellar datasets, including all historical data, for both mainnet and testnet.
 Every Stellar dataset is derived from a mainLedgers dataset.
 Ledgers are the core building blocks of the Stellar blockchain and the highest level of abstraction in our datasets.

 Need a refresher on Stellar data structures?
 Check out Stellar’s official documentation.

-ledgers involves a certain level of SQL knowledge which is why it’s easier to directly work with the inner datasets directly using the dashboard experience whenever it’s possible.ledgers dataset itself.
+Advanced users that feel comfortable working with the Goldsky CLI have the option to use the canonicalledgers dataset itself.
 In essence, ledgers functions as a “mega-schema,” allowing you to query all ledger data holistically or customize exactly which subsets of data you want.

 Ledger Schema